frankcleary/data-science-bytes/content/sed-lowercase-inplace-tutorial.md

-Title: Using sed to make specific text lower case in place
+Title: Using sed to make specific text lowercase in place
-Date: 11-9-2014
+Date: 11-13-2014
 Category: Tutorials
 Tags: data, command line, sed

 Data science, I'm sorry to say, often involves cleaning up input data into a usable and uniform format.
 Command line tools like `grep`, `awk` and `sed` provide an arcane power to manipulate text in files of arbitrary size.
-To continue on the arcane theme, mastering these tools can separate data science novices from data scientists with flaming robes.
+Mastering these tools can separate data science novices from data scientists with flaming robes (to continue on the arcane theme).

-For the purposes of this tutorial we have a directory of files that have some lines of the form: Tags: Tag1, Tag2, ... (zero or more Tag labels).
+For the purposes of this tutorial we have a directory of files that have some lines of the form: `Tags: Tag1, Tag2, ...` (zero or more Tag labels).
 Our goal is to convert the tag labels to lowercase (Tag1 -> tag1), but leave the rest of the file unchanged.
-You can download the example directory containing the files HERE LINK.
+You can get the git repo with example files ([here](https://github.com/frankcleary/tag-examples)), or with `git clone https://github.com/frankcleary/tag-examples.git`.

 ## The answer